By Jennifer Levin

 Fundamentally, it’s because the Playhouse owns its own space, while most groups must rent a stage to produce a show.
-But what makes its longevity all the more astonishing is that, for most of its history, Santa Fe Playhouse was run by volunteers.
+But what makes its longevity all the more astonishing is that, for most of its history, the Santa Fe Playhouse was run by volunteers.
 In the twentieth century, it was squarely a community theater.
 The great contemporary debate is whether it still is.

 Today, the Playhouse pays creatives for their time.
-The theater is run by a small staff, which includes a part-time marketing and communications manager—a role I accepted after writing about local theater for The Santa Fe New Mexican for many years.
+The theater is run by a small staff, which includes a part-time marketing and communications manager—a role I accepted after writing about local theater for the Santa Fe New Mexican for many years.
 Working at the Playhouse, I found that no official written history exists.
 So, I’ve attempted to piece one together.
 But what follows is just a start, because this story could fill a book.

 The first production of the Santa Fe Players was Anatole France’s The Man Who Married a Dumb Wife on Valentine’s Day in 1919, presented in the St. Francis Auditorium at what was then called the Museum of Fine Arts.
 It was directed by Mary Hunter Austin, a social activist and author of Indigenous themes who’d relocated to Santa Fe from California the year before.
-Austin belonged to a group of Anglo transplants who had a lasting influence on Santa Fe culture, including artist Will Shuster, poet Witter Bynner, and architect John Gaw Meem.
+Austin belonged to a group of white transplants who had a lasting influence on Santa Fe culture, including artist Will Shuster, poet Witter Bynner, and architect John Gaw Meem.

 “Mary Austin’s objective was to do international, national, and local plays that mattered, that would get the community involved and start a conversation,” says Kent Kirkpatrick, president of Santa Fe Playhouse’s Board of Trustees.

-Austin was inspired by the Little Theater Movement, a national effort to combat corporate control of most U.S. venues, which booked traveling shows with mass market appeal.
+Austin was inspired by the Little Theater Movement, a national effort to combat corporate control of most U.S. venues, which booked traveling shows with mass-market appeal.
 The Little Theater Movement called for greater artistic exploration and was promoted by the likes of Nobel-winning playwright Eugene O’Neill, a founding member of the Provincetown Players.
 Austin and her group incorporated in 1922, the same year they produced Santa Fe’s first Fiesta Melodrama, The Sorcerers of Nambe.
 It was directed by J.D.
 DeHuff, then superintendent of Santa Fe Indian School, with sets by renowned painter Gerald Cassidy.

-The Santa Fe Indian Market began during the same Fiesta, held against the backdrop of the DeVargas Pageant (also known as the Entrada) that re-enacted the “peaceful reconquest” of Santa Fe in 1693, after colonists were driven out by the 1680 Pueblo Revolt.
+The Santa Fe Indian Market began during the same Fiesta, held against the backdrop of the DeVargas Pageant (also known as the Entrada) that re-enacted the “peaceful reconquest” of Santa Fe in 1693, after Spanish colonists were driven out by the 1680 Pueblo Revolt.
 Fiesta emphasized what were considered Santa Fe’s three distinct cultures—Native American, Hispanic, and Anglo-American—supposedly living in harmony.
 Fiesta was one of many tourism initiatives designed as a pathway to statehood for New Mexico, as was the tri-cultural identity—but it wasn’t all that accurate.

 “Despite the rhetoric of social tolerance, and despite the unifying image provided by the ubiquitous adobe-colored stucco, the myth of Santa Fe obscures long-standing cultural and class frictions,” Chris Wilson writes in The Myth of Santa Fe, published in 1997.